dfki-asr/grover/README.md

 # Grover
-Grover is a ployglot schema generator.
+Grover is a _polyglot schema generator_.
 It happily serves source files that contain static constants for the terms in a given RDFS or OWL vocabulary.
 This is very similar to Jena's schemagen CLI tool, but Grover comes as a REST service.
 We plan to extend Grover for catering more target languages and RDF frameworks.

 ## Features
 Currently, Grover converts RDFS or OWL vocabularies into the following languages/RDF frameworks: